nymos-xyz/axon/README.md

 ```
 axon/
-├── axon-core/          # Core protocol types and cryptography
+├── axon-core/          # Core protocol types and cryptography ✅
-├── axon-contracts/     # Smart contracts for domains and governance
+├── axon-contracts/     # Smart contracts for domains and governance ✅
-├── axon-identity/      # QuID identity integration and authentication
+├── axon-identity/      # QuID identity integration and authentication ✅
+├── axon-social/        # Social networking features ✅ NEW
-├── axon-cli/           # Command-line interface for testing
+├── axon-cli/           # Command-line interface for testing ✅
 └── docs/               # Documentation and roadmap
 ```